jeanarose/team-profile-generator/README.md

 [![license: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-[Team Profile Generator](https://jeanarose.github.io/team-profile-generator) is a command-line app designed to collect data about employees and display the data in the browser.
+[Team Profile Generator](https://jeanarose.github.io/team-profile-generator) is a CLI designed to collect data about employees and generate a team profile based on the user's data.

 ## Table of Contents